 - Requirement subject: relevant when looking for a particular type of requirement.

-For the verification plan, you will typically start with selecting a phase and then finding a particular set of requirements by selecting a tree (or tree part) and a requirement subject.
+So, when setting up your verification plan, you will typically start with selecting a phase and a particular set of requirements by selecting a tree (or tree part) and a requirement subject.

 Once you have made you selections, click on Show, and you will get to see the set of requirements for which you want to define your verification plan details.